troubleShooter239/Automatic-distribution-of-jokes/README.md

 ```

 ## Usage
-For start using script, you have to change variables (api_id, api_hash) in main function to yours.
+For start using script, you have to change variables in config.py (API_ID, API_HASH).

 ## Contributing